 Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 15 Modul title: Master Seminar and Thesis Module responsible: Prof. Dr. rer. pol.
 Barbara Niersbach Language of lecture: english Typ of module: Mandatory module Module Content: With the master's thesis, students prove that they can apply their professional and methodological knowledge to a specific problem in the field of economics and business administration.
 Students examine a concrete, real world case which is related to the learning content from the previous modules of the degree programme and the principles of sustainability.
 Students use scientific literature and/or empirical analysis to underpin their research.
 The master seminar prepares students theoretically, conceptually, and empirically for the requirements of the master's thesis.
-The master thesis includes: - Independent, scientific research and problem analysis - Structure a research topic in the scientific environment - Independent, result-oriented processing based on scientific findings - Assess scientific findings - Find solutions to problems based on scientific knowledge Courses: Teaching and learning forms: S Seminar, MT Master Thesis Master's thesis with final colloquium.
+The master thesis includes: Independent, scientific research and problem analysis Structure a research topic in the scientific environment Independent, result-oriented processing based on scientific findings Assess scientific findings Find solutions to problems based on scientific knowledge Focus on Sustainability in the Module: Students are invited and have the possibility to deepen their gained knowledge of sustainability with the corresponding selection of their master thesis topic.
+Courses: Teaching and learning forms: S Seminar, MT Master Thesis Master's thesis with final colloquium.
 Possible in English as well as in German.
-Students are required to hand in a minimum of 5 pages as a written proposal Prerequisites for participation: Students must acquire a minimum of 50 ECTS to complete the master thesis.
-Applicability of the module: International Business Management & Sustainability Prerequisites allocation ECTS: The master's thesis is to be submitted no later than six months after the issue date in the examination office of Ravensburg-Weingarten University and to the examiner.
+Students are required to hand in a minimum of 5 pages as a written proposal.
+Prerequisites for participation: Students must acquire a minimum of 50 ECTS to complete the master thesis.
+Applicability of the module: Modules (1) - (14) plus Module (16).
+Prerequisites allocation ECTS: The master's thesis is to be submitted no later than six months after the issue date in the examination office of Ravensburg-Weingarten University and to the examiner.
 ECTS credits: 20 Grading: Graded: - Master Thesis 2/3 of the final grade - Colloquium 1/3 of the final grade Workload: The topic, task and scope of the master's thesis should correspond to 20 ECTS.

-Duration of the module: one semester Frequency of offering: Every semester Literature:
+Duration of the module: one semester

+Frequency of offering: Every semester

+Literature:

+Compulsory attendance: no